VisibleReality/Python-Adventure/README.md

 ### Ending the game

 To end the game, just set `gameEnded` to `True`.
 This means that the game will end once the current room has finished.
 You can set custom game over text by writing `gameOverText = <your message>` in pythonGameData.py.

+### File Hash Verification

+By default, the game verifies the sha256 hash of the data file to improve security.
+You can disable this by setting `fileHashVerification` to `False`.
+This will create a warning when the game runs.
+You can generate a hash of `pythonGameData.py` by running `pythonGameHashTool.py` and adding the generated hash to `pythonGame.py`.